+The application deadline is 31 May of the year in which you start your studies.
 The study places will be allocated after an examination of your documents and an interview with the director of studies.
 Applications will still be considered after the application deadline, provided that study places are available.

 Join an information event for the Master's degree Tourism & Change – we hope to see or talk to you soon!
 The presentation on the Master Tourism & Change will be held in English.